-House Democrats Play Catch Up On Agenda After Shutdown
+House Democrats Play Catch-Up On Agenda After Shutdown

 But Cicilline and other top Democrats say that's changing now.
 Committee members have been announced, staff is coming on board and Democrats have begun to introduce a backlog of bills, like a revival of the Lilly Ledbetter Fair Pay Act legislation aimed at closing the gender pay gap.

-That legislation, paired with H.R.
-1, a bill to reform campaign and ethics rules, were the backbone of Democrats' messaging in single week of open government before the State of the Union.
+That legislation, paired with HR 1, a bill to reform campaign and ethics rules, were the backbone of Democrats' messaging in the single week of open government before the State of the Union.

 House Majority Leader Steny Hoyer, D-Md., says members will have even more chances to make their mark in the weeks to come.